linara03/Automatic-Blog-Writer/README.md

 - Create a .env file in the project root:
 - OPENAI_API_KEY=your_api_key_here

-5️⃣ Start the Backend (Flask API)
+5️⃣ Start the Backend
 - python endpoint.py

-6️⃣ Start the Frontend (Streamlit App)
+6️⃣ Start the Frontend
 - Open a second terminal:
  - conda activate agentapp
  - streamlit run app.py